 Neither Mr. Baker nor his Democratic co-chairman, Lee H. Hamilton, the former congressman, would comment on the meetings with Syrian officials.
 But there is speculation that the study group will advocate greater cooperation among the United States and Syria and Iran.

 But Mr. Baker said at a news conference in September that the group intended to meet with officials of both countries.
-An outside adviser to the group, speaking on condition of anonymity, said in an interview this week that the panel had also interviewed the Iranian ambassador to the
+An outside adviser to the group, speaking on condition of anonymity, said in an interview this week that the panel had also interviewed the Iranian ambassador to the United Nations, Javad Zarif.

 Mr. Baker has made little secret of his belief that the United States should negotiate with nations that it regards as enemies.
 He often likes to recount how, as secretary of state under the first President Bush, he traveled 15 times to Damascus in pursuit of a Middle East peace agreement.
-Earlier this week, Prime Minister
+Earlier this week, Prime Minister Tony Blair of Britain delivered a widely publicized speech in which he suggested the West should pursue greater engagement with Iran and Syria.

 President Bush, though, has not seemed open to dramatic policy shifts.
 During an appearance in the Oval Office on Monday, Mr. Bush called on Syria to withdraw from Lebanon and stop “harboring terrorists,” and said Iran must suspend uranium enrichment before talks could begin.